JHaig343/tokei/CONTRIBUTING.md

 # Tests
 A test file is required with language additions.
-The file should contain every variant comments and quotes, as well as a comment at the top of the file containing the manually verified lines, code, comments, blanks e.g.
+The file should contain every variant comments and quotes, as well as a comment at the top of the file containing the manually verified analysis data in the format:

+`X lines X code X comments X blanks`

+e.g.
 `// 39 lines 32 code 2 comments 5 blanks`.

 The comment should use
 the syntax of the language you're testing.
 A good example of a test file is [`tests/data/rust.rs`].